-Due: 12/7/18 by the beginning of class
+Due: 12/4/19 by the beginning of class

 Instructions: Atop your problem set, write your name and whether you are an undergraduate or graduate student.
-Also write the names of all the students with whom you have collaborated on this problem set.

-1. [10 pts] We define the decision version of the Minimum Cut problem as follows: given an undirected, unweighted graph G = (V, E) two distinct vertices $s, t \in V$, and a number k, does there exist an s-t cut of value at most k?
+1. We define the decision version of the Minimum Cut problem as follows: given an undirected, unweighted graph G = (V, E) two distinct vertices $s, t \in V$, and a number k, does there exist an s-t cut of value at most k?